Russians launch offensive in Zaporizhzhia as indecision continues over Leopard tanks

 President Biden has also said Ukraine will “get all the help they need”, having been asked about the continued pressure on Germany to supply tanks by a Polish reporter.

-Amidst diplomatic pressure, Ukrainian officials in Kyiv were paying tribute to the late minister for the interior, Denys Monastyrsky, who was killed in a helicopter crash in Brovary on 18 January.
+Amid diplomatic pressure, Ukrainian officials in Kyiv were paying tribute to the late minister for the interior, Denys Monastyrsky, who was killed in a helicopter crash in Brovary on 18 January.

-President Zelensky and his wife, First Lady Olena, offered condolences and support to relatives of the late minister, as well as the 13 other fatalities from the crash.
+President Zelensky and his wife, Olena, offered condolences and support to relatives of the late minister, as well as the 13 other fatalities from the crash.

-Head military of intelligence, Kyrylo Budanov described Monastyrsky’s death as a “huge loss.”
+Head military of intelligence, Kyrylo Budanov described Monastyrsky’s death as a “huge loss”.

 He continued: “If not for [Monastyrsky], everything could have been completely different.
+He is a true hero of this country.”

 Join our commenting forum